stefanw/django-crossdomainmedia/README.md

 **The problem**:  You don't have access to the user's session on the media domain and can't authenticate or authorize media access.

-**The solution**: You handle medial URLs with a expiring token attached which temporarily authorizes access and can be refreshed via redirects when needed.
+**The solution**: You handle media URLs with an expiring token attached which temporarily authorizes access and can be refreshed via redirects when needed.

 ## HTTP View